IN SITU | 2016-2026

 WEAKNESS | 2020

-On a concrete pillow, the sentence JE ME RETIENDRAI DE SAISIR CET OREILLER POUR T’ÉTOUFFER (I will keep from grabbing this pillow to suffocate you) is engraved.
-This pillow could be that of a slightly unmade bed, sheets that would have a lived experience.
-The sentence speaks of love and death, domestic violence.
-From that brief time when in an excess of anger, sadness, and helplessness, we could kill our love in one gesture.
-This moment when we refrain from committing the irreparable.
+On a concrete pillow, the sentence JE ME RETIENDRAI DE SAISIR CET OREILLER POUR T’ÉTOUFFER (I will stop myself from grabbing this pillow to suffocate you) is engraved.
+This pillow could belong to a slightly unmade bed, sheets that carry a sense of lived experience.
+The sentence speaks of love and death, of domestic violence, of that brief instant when, in a surge of anger, sadness, and helplessness, one might, in a single gesture, kill the person they love.
+That moment in which one refrains from committing the irreversible.

 Sculpture, concrete, 56x49x15cm.